Skip to main content

 Avoid making groups too early

 Hold off creating student groups in Canvas until all students are registered in the course room participation list.
-You can start creating groups when all the participants are only labeled as "students".
-If you create the groups earlier (when students still are labeled as "Admitted not registered student" during the course registration period), there is a risk that students will disappear from the groups when they get registered.
+Only start creating groups when all the participants are labeled as "students" and no one is labeled as "Admitted not registered student" (that is, after the course registration period).
+If you create the groups earlier, there is a risk that students will disappear from the groups when they get registered.

 The short name or instance code is used to distinguish different rooms for the same course, especially for courses that have several course instances running in parallel.
 The short name is edited in Kopps.
 If there is no short name, the instance code for the course instance is entered instead.
 Contact kopps@kth.se if you have questions about short names for course instances.